 5. Information about other shows being offered at specific times might be gathered from external sources such as electronic programming guides.
-This information might include additional information related to the shows being offered such as “genre, category, advisory information about the content, and the like.”
+This information might include additional information about the shows being offered, such as “genre, category, advisory information about the content, and the like.”

-The patent filing discusses impressions for television shows that viewers might watch, and how those impressions might be used to help advertisers decide where to advertise.
+The patent filing discusses impressions for television shows that viewers might watch and how those impressions might help advertisers decide where to advertise.

 The Official Google Blog from yesterday tells us that Google doesn’t stop at looking at impressions for the shows themselves:

 Each week, Google analyzes data from millions of anonymized set-top boxes (STBs) to see which channels they were tuned to second by second.
-This data is provided by our partner, EchoStar.
+Our partner, EchoStar, provides this data.
 We’re then able to use tuning metrics to provide our advertisers with next-day reports of how many televisions showed their ads nationwide and how the audience responded with their remotes.

 I’ve written about how Google might look at social interaction with television broadcasts in the future and how they could use a microphone from your household to monitor ambient noise in your home, which would be transformed from actual audio to a visual representation of those sounds – which can’t be transformed back into audio – keeping any conversations private.
 A method like that might help the search engine know whether or not viewers are still in front of their TV screens when a commercial comes on or have left the room.
 That post is: Google Radio and TV Personalization, Ratings, and Advertising Patent Applications.

 In the future, will Google be watching what you’re watching on TV, listening in to see if you’re still in front of the screen when ads come on, noting whether or not you’re channel surfing when those ads are broadcast?
 Much of that (except for the listening in part) is happening now for viewers using certain telecast services.